 Showcase contextual AI use cases on how it improves the quality of work

 Generative AI is redefining workplace productivity.
 By automating tasks and helping people make data-driven decisions.
 This technology enables workers to accomplish tasks more efficiently and effectively.
+Start by identifying where AI can drive measurable improvements in productivity, accuracy, or decision-making — and start there.

 By automating tasks that are more tedious or repetitive, AI gives employees more time to exercise their creativity and talent.
 As a result, this can lead to improved employee experience, increased confidence, and a renewed motivation to excel at work.